benediktwerner/FTL-Multiverse-Judge-Boon-Selector-Mod/README.md

 ## Compatibility with other Multiverse addons

-Currently, boons from Forgotten Races, Forgotten Diamonds, Insurrection+ Selection (IPS), Forgemaster, C&C Weapons: Renegade Collection, Fishier Than Light, Darkest Desire, Annelids Isolated, Outer Expansion, and Lily's Innovations are supported.
+Currently, boons from Forgotten Races, Forgotten Diamonds, Insurrection+ Selection (IPS), Forgemaster, C&C Weapons: Renegade Collection, Fishier Than Light, Darkest Desire, Outer Expansion, and Lily's Innovations are supported.

 For this to work properly, make sure Judge Boon Selector is patched after them i.e. is lower in the patch order in Slipstream.